JonathanLyon2021/Solidity_Unit-Testing/README.md

 # Solidity_Unit-Testing
-This is a combination of exercises 4 & 5 from MI4 in Kingsland Universities Blockchain Developer Program.
+This is a combination of Exercise 4 & Exercise 5 from MI4 in Kingsland Universities Blockchain Developer Program.

 # Exercise Goals
   The goal of this exercise is to build a contract for fund raising and create unit tests for it.
 Mechanics are the same as